Around the world, thousands of elephants are cruelly trained and abused for the entertainment of tourists.

 As demand shifts away from elephant rides and shows, a growing number of elephant venues are moving to high welfare conditions.
 Our investigators found 13 venues across Asia providing the best possible care for elephants – without offering rides or shows.

-For the safety of visitors and the wellbeing of the elephants, a high welfare venue allows observational activities only with no direct interaction between humans and elephants.
+A high welfare venue allows observational activities only with no direct interaction between humans and elephants.
 These venues also allow elephants to socialise in natural herds.

 Together we can move more companies to stop selling cruel elephant rides and shows to tourists.
 Because wild animals belong in the wild, not captive for our entertainment.